 After the literature review and background research, we describe the data we collected from sixteen entrepreneurship training programs across Chicago's neighborhoods.
-These programs serve nascent and aspiring entrepreneurs, microentrepreneurs, and business owners who seek to grow their companies across Chicago, with a focus on the traditionally underserved South and West sides of the city.
+These programs serve nascent and aspiring entrepreneurs, microentrepreneurs, and business owners who seek to grow their companies across Chicago, with a focus on the traditionally underserved South and

+West sides of the city.
 The programs are run by non-profit organizations that typically serve their neighborhoods in a variety of capacities, including supporting economic development and entrepreneurship.
 Some of these non-profits are affiliated with religious organizations, and all of them have deep roots in their respective neighborhoods.

 We then analyze the curricula used in these organizations.
-We combine insights from the written curricula with what we learned from our interviews with students and instructors in the programs, as These programs serve nascent and aspiring entrepreneurs, microentrepreneurs, and business owners who seek to grow their companies across Chicago...

-well as from the observations of training sessions that our research team attended.
+We combine insights from the written curricula with what we learned from our interviews with students and instructors in the programs, as well as from the observations of training sessions that our research team attended.
 Finally, we present some ideas for future development in neighborhood entrepreneurship training.